khanhnguyen15/project-madam-website/index.md

 # Initial Analysis

 ## Not your usual 80-20 rule
 Just to see how things are generally doing, we'll plot the percentage of quote occurrences by gender (the total number of times speakers of different genders were quoted) and the percentage of speakers by gender.
+On the plots below, the genders other than male or female are essencially not visible.
+If you wish to see their evolution over time simply deselect the male and female lines from the legend on the right.

 <iframe src="plots/perc_quotations.html" height="600" width="100%" style="border:none;" scrolling="no"> </iframe>

 From this plot, we see that **men get quoted around 80% of the time**.
 This percentage is about **4x bigger than the one for women**.
 Yikes.
 However, not everything is lost, as we do see a slightly decreasing trend in male quotations, with 84% in 2015 and 81% in 2020.
 We also see an increase of about 3% in quotes from women.

 All the other genders are massively underrepresented in news articles, most of them resting below 0.1% of quotations.
 We also don't see any increasing tendencies, only distinct peaks.
-For example, Caitlyn Jenner [came out as a transgender woman in April 2015](https://www.nbcnews.com/pop-culture/celebrity/bruce-jenner-comes-out-transgender-woman-n348181), so there are peaks in the transgender female plot in that time.
+For example, Caitlyn Jenner [came out as a transgender woman in April 2015](https://www.nbcnews.com/pop-culture/celebrity/bruce-jenner-comes-out-transgender-woman-n348181), so there are peaks in the transgender female plot at that time.
 Another example, Miley Cyrus [revealed she is genderfluid](https://www.billboard.com/music/pop/miley-cyrus-gender-fluid-nothing-to-do-with-any-parts-6598191/) in June 2015, so we also observe peaks there.

 <iframe src="plots/perc_speakers.html" height="600" width="100%" style="border:none;" scrolling="no"> </iframe>